2002 Toyota Century V12 (GZG50)

 First launched in 1967 to commemorate the 100th anniversary of the birth of Toyota founder Sakichi Toyoda, the Century has been praised by executives in many fields as one of the most distinguished automobiles in Japan's history.

 The 'G50' Toyota Century is a large formal sedan that was marketed to corporations and governments to transport Heads-Of-State, senior Executives and the Japanese Imperial Family.
 Optimized for the comfort of the rear passengers, it was the highest quality, best engineered car Toyota could make.
 Visually almost completely unchanged from 1967 to 2017, the Century was updated with revised engines and interior amenities throughout the years.
 For 2007 the Century got its most significant change with the addition of a 5.0L V12 engine replacing the 4.0L V8's that had been used previously.
 This remains Japan's only production V12 engine, and it was only used in the Century.
-About 10,000 V12 Centuries were produced over nearly a 20 year production run.
-Its successor used a hybrid V8 powertrain borrowed from the Lexus LS.
+The third generation Century used a Lexus hybrid V8 powertrain.

 Toyota can build a Camry from stamping the panels to driving the car out of the factory in 22 hours.
 It takes a team of 43 skilled craftsman a full 9 days to build a Century.
 Only 2% of the work is automated.
 There are 7 layers of paint and the car is wet-sanded under running water 3 times before polishing.
 The chrome bumper takes 1.5 hours of polishing alone to get the required finish.
 A production book is kept for each car containing signatures from the various production specialists.